kordjamshidi/saul/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/mSpRL2017/README.md

 The CLEF dataset contains segmentation masks, visual features, labels for the regions and the hierarchical annotation for regions.

-Further information about these attributes please refer to CLEF dataset README.txt
+For further information about these attributes please refer to CLEF dataset README.txt

 ## mSpRL using Saul
-In this example, we implement compared the performance SVM and Naive Bayes for classifying the image segments using the feature set provided by CLEF image dataset using Saul.
+In this example, we implemented and compared the performance of SVM and Naive Bayes for classifying the image segments using the feature set provided by CLEF image dataset using Saul.

 ### Data representation and preparation

 The CLEF image data is made available in different files, we need basic data structures to load these data and feed them to the Saul application. [`Image`](../../../../../../../../java/edu/illinois/cs/cogcomp/nlp/BaseTypes/Image.java), [`Segment`](../../../../../../../../java/edu/illinois/cs/cogcomp/saulexamples/nlp/BaseTypes/Segment.java), and [`SegmentRelation`](../../../../../../../../java/edu/illinois/cs/cogcomp/saulexamples/nlp/BaseTypes/SegmentRelation.java) classes are used for this purpose.

+In `Image` class, all revelant information about image will be stored, in `Segment` class all information about segments such as concept, features etc will be stored and in `SegmentRelation` class information about segment to segment relationship is stored.

-The dataset is collections of txt files, use image / segment / relation codes so we developed image reader for populating appropiate files and also converting image / segment / relation codes to corresponding concepts.
+The dataset is a collection of txt files, use image / segment / relation codes so we developed image reader for populating appropiate files and also converting image / segment / relation codes to corresponding concepts.

 So, the next step is to populate image / segment / relations.